tintindas/tintindas/README.md

 [Big thanks to Andrew Novacs for dynamic Spotify Song Card](https://github.com/novatorem)

-P.S. - Do you have a dog?
+P.S. - Do you have a dog/cat?
 Can I pet them?